 - You must be still trading and intend to trade in 2020/2021

-- You will be paid a taxable grant of 80% capped at £2,500 of your average profits over the last three years.
+- You will be paid an initial taxable grant of 80% capped at £2,500 per month of your average profits over the last three years.
+Deadline for claiming is 13 July 2020.

 - There is a £50,000 profits cap, this is by reference to either your 2018/19 profits or the average over the last three years (or such period as you have been trading if less).